Rasim Ljajić: Political career

 In 1990, Ljajić was elected Secretary General of the Party of Democratic Action of Sandžak as one of its founders, a branch of the SDA in the Republic of Bosnia and Herzegovina, aimed at gathering Bosniaks in Serbia.
 In 1993 he left the party and with dissidents formed the Sandžak Democratic Party, criticizing Sulejman Ugljanin for being an extremist and endorsing separatism from Yugoslavia in an effort to join an enlarged Bosnia dominated by Bosnian Muslims.

 One of the Democratic Opposition of Serbia leaders, he became Minister of Human and Minority Rights in 2000 after the fall of Slobodan Milošević, and his mandate as a minister was extended in the rump DS-led 2001 government.

 Ljajić is the long-term Head of the Coordination Team with the Hague Tribunal.
 In the 2003 parliamentary election he unsuccessfully led a "Together for Tolerance" coalition, along with Nenad Čanak of the League of Social Democrats of Vojvodina and Jožef Kasa of the Alliance of Vojvodina Hungarians.
 The coalition received 4.2% of the vote and did not pass the 5% threshold.

 Sports administration

 In 2024, Ljajić was elected president of FK Partizan temporary governing body.

+Since his appoimtment he has repeatedly stated that his primary goal at the club is financial stabilization and reducing debt.
+By August 2026 club's debt was reduced by about 30% which was a major success compared to previous boards.
+Ljajić restuctured the way club functioned and made good transfer calls, making profit in both seasons in charge.
+However, Partizan had little success on the pitch and major turmoil beggan to brew between Ljajić and sport director Predrag Mijatović.
+This led to a highly anticipated club assembly session on 1 June 2026.
+Both Ljajić and Mijatović were reelected to their positions, but Mijatović decided to resign.

+After another unsuccessfull European campaign in 2026/27 season the entire board of FK Partizan decided to resign, along with head coach Saša Ilić.
+However, in their supposed last match at the club, a second leg of the play off for UEFA Conference League against Spanish side Getafe CF, the fans packed the stadium and showed support for both Ilić and Ljajić's board, blaming most of the problems on the actions of Ljaić's predecessors.
+After the match the board decided to stay until the next session of the club's assembly schedueled for late September.